 Saddlehorn Campground is the only campground in Colorado National Monument, and is well located within the park.
-This 80-site campground is adjacent to the park visitor center and there are several nearby hiking options, including Window Rock Trail, Alcove Nature Trail, and Canyon Rim Trail.
+This 80-site campground is adjacent to the park visitor center and several hiking options are nearby, including Window Rock Trail, Alcove Nature Trail, and Canyon Rim Trail.
 Saddlehorn Campground is situated on a high bluff overlooking the cities of Fruita and Redlands to the north.
 The park landmark, Balanced Rock, can also been seen from areas of the campground.
 Superb sunrise and sunset views make this a great place to start and end your day in Colorado National Monument.

 The sites are decently spaced.
 The bathrooms are modern, with motion-activated flush toilets.
 Picnic tables are provided at each site, and drinking water is available.
 What’s the catch?
 No campfires.
 That’s right, no wood fires allowed!
 Each site has a charcoal grill that can be used with the proper provisions, but camping just isn’t camping without a fire.